Bunch theory: working notes on applications, axioms and models: Model

 We first give the denotations for constants and variables.

-The denotation of a constant is independent of its environment, for example 3 will denote $\{3\}$ in the object language of our model.
+The denotation of a constant is independent of its environment, for example 3 will denote $\{3\}$ in the meta language of our model.
 Our semantics wraps each constant term in set brackets.

 \( \, \llbracket c\rrbracket ^\nu (\rho ) \, = \, \llbracket c\rrbracket \, \, = \, \{c\} \, \)

 For variables, the value represented is given directly by the environment.
 No wrapping in set brackets is needed in the following rule, as this is already present within the variable's binding.